2009 New York State Senate leadership crisis: Pedro Espada returns to the Democratic caucus; Democrats retake Senate majority

+Legal battle over Ravitch appointment

 Republicans attempted to block Ravitch from taking the oath of office by seeking a temporary restraining order.
 They successfully acquired one shortly after 11 pm, signed by State Supreme Court Justice Ute W. Lally.
 The Republicans initially thought that this was early enough to prevent Ravitch from entering office, but they later learned that he had already been sworn in.
 The restraining order prevented Ravitch from taking any actions as Lt.
 Governor.
 However, it was vacated the next day, and a hearing to rule on the legality of the appointment was scheduled for the following day, Friday, July 10.
 At the hearing in the State Supreme Court in Mineola, the judge adjourned matters until July 15.

 On July 15, lawyers for Governor Paterson and Senators Skelos and Espada presented their arguments.
 On July 21, New York Supreme Court Justice William R. LaMarca said that the plaintiffs “have established a likelihood of success on the merits for their claim that neither the Constitution nor legislative enactment authorized the governor to make the appointment," and issued a preliminary injunction which barred Ravitch from carrying out the duties of the office.
 A new hearing was scheduled for August 25, but lawyers for Governor Paterson filed an appeal in the Appellate Division.
 The preliminary injunction was stayed by Appellate Division Justice L. Priscilla Hall, who had been appointed to the Appellate Division by Paterson in March 2009.

 On July 30, a four-judge panel of the Second Department of the Appellate Division ruled that Ravitch "can continue serving as lieutenant governor pending a legal challenge over his appointment – but he cannot preside over the State Senate."
 A hearing was held on August 18 before the Appellate Division's Second Dept. in Brooklyn, at which lawyers for both sides presented oral arguments.
 David Lewis, attorney for Dean Skelos and the Republican Senate caucus, likened the appointment of Ravitch to the Roman Emperor Caligula's naming of his horse to public office.
 Justice Thomas A. Dickerson said that "there is to be no one who is appointed to take this office."
 Justice Steven W. Fisher said he expected the Court to rule as soon as possible, referring the case directly to the New York Court of Appeals.
 On August 20, the Appellate Division rejected the appointment, saying that "the Governor’s purported appointment of Mr. Ravitch was unlawful because no provision of the Constitution or of any statute provides for the filling of a vacancy in the office of lieutenant governor other than by election."

 However, on September 22, 2009 the New York Court of Appeals ruled 4–3 that the appointment of Lieutenant Governor Richard Ravitch by Governor David Paterson was constitutional.